Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 Scenario B: Starting your own company as a solo founder

-Investor or partner visa is usually the clean default because it matches the truth: you are self-sponsored through your entity.
+Investor or partner visa is usually the clean default — you are self-sponsored through your entity.
+Check our business setup in Dubai guide to understand your company setup options first.

 Scenario C: Two co-founders, one wants residency but no salary yet

-Often a partner visa fits better early on.
+A partner visa often fits better early on.
 Payroll can be formalized later.

-Scenario E: Freelancer with a client asking to “put you on a visa”
+Scenario D: Freelancer with a client asking to “put you on a visa”

-This is where people get burned.
 A client is not automatically your sponsor.
-Usually you need either:
+You need either:

 • your own company + partner visa, or